 How much is the subscription?
 Are there any concessions?

-The current membership subscription is £280 per year.
+The current membership subscription is £300 per year.
 Subscriptions may be paid in full at the start of a season, or in instalments at the beginning of each term.
-A discount of £5.00 is available to members who pay within one calendar month of the date of that meeting.
-Special arrangements are available for students, those on income support or holders of UB40’s: currently this reduced subscription is £75.
-Under 25s are offered free membership for a year and Under 30s pay half price.
+Special arrangements are available for members receiving Jobseeker’s Allowance, Income Support, Universal Credit or Pension Credit: currently this reduced subscription is £90.
+Those age 25 and under pay only £10 per term and 26-29 pay half price (£150 per year).